Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 2. Install Python 3

-In order to get started with our web application, you will need to have the latest Python version installed on your computer.
-If you don’t have it yet, you can go to the official Python download page and download and install the latest version and the one that matches your operating system.
+To get started with our web application, you must install the latest Python version on your computer.
+If you don’t have it yet, visit official Python page to download and install the latest version and the one that matches your operating system.

 Once installed, you can verify the version by running the command below: